antor44/livestream_video/README.md

 pip3 install openai-whisper
 ```

-For the latest version of `whisper.cpp` or to compile an accelerated version, follow the instructions provided at[whisper.cpp GitHub](https://github.com/ggerganov/whisper.cpp).
+For the latest version of `whisper.cpp` or to compile an accelerated version, follow the instructions provided at [whisper.cpp GitHub](https://github.com/ggerganov/whisper.cpp).

 Finally, launch the app by entering the following command in the terminal.
 Make sure you are inside the `whisper.cpp` directory (`cd ~/whisper.cpp`) and that your Python environment is activated (`source ~/python-environments/whisper/bin/activate`), if required.